 If you shop carefully you can get a lot for your money, once you’ve decided what type of bike you’re going for.
 Below is a rough guide to the typical features you should get for your cash:

-- Under $700: Alloy frame and fork which may feature carbon blades, an 8-speed double crankset (giving you 14 gears), with alloy bars and stem.
+- Under $700 – Alloy frame and fork which may feature carbon blades, an 8-speed or 9-speed double crankset, with alloy bars and stem.
 Brakes are either rim brakes or mechanical disc brakes

-- $700 to $900: Alloy frame with carbon or alloy forks, and up to 10-speed gears (often Shimano Sora or Claris) with a double or sometimes triple crankset.
+- $700 to $900 – Alloy frame with carbon or alloy forks, and up to 10-speed gears, often Shimano Sora or Claris.
 Rim or mechanical disc brakes

 How to get a bargain bike